vacu9708/Study-records/Operating system/Process synchronization/README.md

 ### Output
 ![image](https://user-images.githubusercontent.com/67142421/177394795-d4fc8ac8-d465-4f08-b00b-40202a48e261.png)

-## With a semaphore where the critical section is protected, so the output is always the same.
+## There is a semaphore that protects the critical section, so the output is guaranteed.
 ~~~python
 from multiprocessing import Process, Value, Lock